thekeeno/fishtex/content/equipment/loudspeakers_mixers/tio1608-d/index.md

 Also works well as an audio interface with Dante Virtual Soundcard.

-Can be supplied with Cat5e cables of various lengths or a loom.
+Can be supplied with Cat5e cables of various lengths or a Cat6 drum.